GMAT Timing Strategy: Your Ultimate Guide (2024)

 Timing Benchmarks

 There are a few best practices for managing time that can help you with your pace on all GMAT sections.
-For test-takers who often run out of time, knowing where you are in the test is often the most important!
+If you often run out of time, knowing where you are in the test is often the most important!
 If you don’t know whether you’re ahead or behind, it’s almost impossible to implement the other pacing strategies effectively, because you don’t know how much to speed up.
 The solution to this problem is timing benchmarks, which are pace ‘check-ins’ or guides that-test takers memorize so they know how many questions should be completed by a certain point in the exam.

 Count down, not up!